Cvmcosta/ltijs/docs/provider.md

 #### The onConnect() method

-The `onConnect()` method is called whenever a request successfully arrives at the main app url, and you can specify the callback function that is called.
+The `onConnect()` method is called whenever a request successfully arrives at the main app url, and you can specify the callback method that is called.

-Outside of it's first argument `connection`, that is the user's validated `idtoken`, the callback function will be given the three main Express route parameters (req, res, next).
+Outside of it's first argument `connection`, that is the user's validated `idtoken`, the callback method will be given the three main Express route parameters (req, res, next).

 > The **[idtoken](#idtoken)** can also be found in the **response.locals.token** object.